 Makes the Erlang runtime system into a distributed node.
-This flag invokes all network servers necessary for a node to become distributed; see net_kernel(3).
-It is also ensured that epmd runs on the current host before Erlang is started; see epmd(1) and the -start_epmd option.
+This flag invokes all network servers necessary for a node to become distributed; see net kernel(3).
+It also ensures that epmd runs on the current host before

+Erlang is started (see epmd(1) and the -start_epmd option) and that a magic cookie has been set (see -setcookie).